jakobgt/cay/testrun.md

 Looked into
 - TLB misses around the __CompareNMask call (more verification there)
-- Checked whether the Go tracing could be helpful (it did)
+- Checked whether the Go tracing could be helpful (it did) - I made the test cases more sane.

 ### TLB misses